Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Introduction

-The primary study that tackles the stragglers is based on a \textit{parameter server} concept in which machine learning algorithms are shown to scale on a distributed network \cite{Li2014} with the presence of faulty system behaviors.
+The primary study that tackles the stragglers (i.e., slow--performing nodes) is based on a \textit{parameter server} concept in which machine learning algorithms are shown to scale on a distributed network \cite{Li2014} in presence of fail-stop system behaviors.
 Later, the alternative idea of \textit{coded computation} is proposed to provide computation redundancy in robust system design against the stragglers.
 More specifically, in order to economically use the compute infrastructure, a coded computation framework based on a family of Maximum Distance Separable (MDS) codes is proposed in \cite{Lee2016}.
-Similarly, the same idea is exhaustively exercised in various computing tasks including large matrix multiplications, gradient computing \cite{Tandon2017}, convolutions \cite{Dutta2017} and Fourier transforms \cite{Yu2017F}.
-Despite the proposed scheme and associated coding considers large scale matrix multiplication as an example, it can be extended to other types of computation tasks that have matrix multiplication (dot products) at the core such as signal transformations and multi-class classifications.
+We realize that coded computation can be seen as the reincarnation of algorithm-based fault tolerance for various computation tasks such as matrix--matrix multiplication \cite{Huang1984}.
+Later that study, the idea is exhaustively exercised in various computing tasks including large matrix multiplications, gradient computing \cite{Tandon2017} and its more recent extensions \cite{Reisizadeh2019}, convolutions \cite{Dutta2017}, optimizations \cite{karakus2017} and Fourier transforms \cite{Yu2017F}.
+Despite the proposed coding scheme considering a large-scale matrix multiplication as an example, we can extend it to other types of computation that have matrix multiplication (dot products) at the core such as linear signal transformations and multi-class classifications.
+Particularly, the training phase of distributed machine learning algorithms are most affected by the presence of stragglers and coded computation has been investigated to solve the main trade-off between overall communication cost and service latency \cite{songze2017}.
+To ensure the scalability of distributed computing, the overall job execution time must be minimized.
+However, most of the previous literature have focused on the parallel task time in which the encode/decode time is excluded from the overall end-to-end latency performance.
+On the other hand, the main performance objective of this study would be the minimum end-to-end latency rather than measuring the pure parallel task time by allowing distributed encoding and low-complexity decoding.
+Rateless codes are investigated in the context of coded computing \cite{Luby2002} which naturally enables near--linear time complexity for the decoding.
+However, this study is based on matrix-vector multiplication and uses Robust Soliton distribution where the maximum degree per node does not have a bound making the distributed encoding infeasible due to unacceptable communication load.
+Note that a distinctive feature of distributed computing is to be able to distribute encoding over the cluster nodes which is largely ignored by the past literature.
+In \cite{wang2018}, sparse codes are proposed which possess similar features so that encoding could be distributed.
+However, the authors mostly focused on recovery threshold, computation complexity and decoding time rather than mathematically analyzing the encoding workload.
+Distribution of encoding (in information-theoretic sense) is considered very recently \cite{maddah2020} where authors introduce errors in the encoding process and investigate the fundamental limits for accurate decoding and set necessary conditions.
+In such a setting an adversary is assumed whereas, in our scenario, no such adversary exists.
+Moreover, straggler mitigation was not taken into account.
+In this paper, we propose array codes to ensure low-complexity encoding/decoding and efficient distribution of parallel as well as encoding workload over the cluster nodes.
+We further propose asymptotic extensions to allow for increased failures in scaling clusters.